DucManhPhan/DucManhPhan.github.io/_posts/2020-01-30-Decorator-pattern.md

 ## Wrapping up
 - The key idea in decorator pattern is to work through separate ```Decorator``` objects that 'decorate' (add responsibilities to) an (already existing) object.

+- Decorator pattern could be replaced with functional programming.

 <br>